nihirash/bsimple-ez80-compiler/README.md

 console
 ```

-You can also create some kind of `build.txt` files that will automate compilation and assembly steps.

 #### Using preprocessor/build tool

 For building source file call `bs <filename>` - it will build concatenated sources into single file, call `bsc` compiler and `ez80asm` assembler - so you'll can get single binary just in one call